This post contains affiliate links. I earn a small commission on purchases you make using my recommendations at no cost to you!

 Bravado!
 Designs Women’s Bliss Nursing Bra (Cup sizes D – G)

 A great option for larger cup sizes.

 #3: Get helpful paraphernalia

-There are many items that can help make dressing and pumping easier!
+There are a lot of nursing clothing for breastfeeding and other items that can help make dressing and pumping easier!

 I absolutely loved having some good nursing camis.
 I used these almost exclusively with both my kiddos for the first couple of weeks.
 Since my body was doing so much adjusting these were comfortable, offered full coverage, and I just tucked nursing pads in them that I could throw in the wash as needed.

 These don’t have their own straps but instead clip on to your nursing bra!

 I’ve had these for a week and love the shape they provide when worn over a nursing bra.
 They have thick pad inserts which can be removed depending on the bra you’re wearing.
 I’m in my third trimester, carrying big, and they cover my tummy really well too.
 Since they are so stretchy they’ll work postpartum too.
 I’d say they are a must-have for nursing friendly fashion.

 When I worked part time after my first was born it didn’t take long before a pumping bra was a necessity.
 Hands free pumping is the best!